V1t3r/_CtrlHUB/README.md

 # CtrlHUB is a software to control various parameters of your PC in one place

 What is CtrlHUB?
-This software allows you to control your pc throgh quick menu for this release(r.4)
+This software allows you to control your pc throgh quick menu and hotkeys

 Features
 Power Plan Management: Quickly switch between different power plans (Energy Save, Balanced, Max Performance) via the tray menu.